node-red/node-red-nodes/hardware/sensehat/README.md

 Commands are sent to the node in `msg.payload`.
 Multiple commands can be sent in a single message by separating them with newline (\n) characters.
-You must use a function node or a change node(jsonata expression) when using the newline (\n) character to have multiple commands
+You must use a function node or a change node (jsonata expression) when using the newline (\n) character to create a payload containing multiple commands.

 #### Set the colour of individual pixels